-- Talking to your doctor can improve your health
+- Talk to your doctor to improve your health

-The first step in getting good health care is talking to your doctor.
-Your doctor is your best source for help when you need medical care.
-He or she knows your health history, and will tell you the best way and the best place to get the care you need, when you need it.
+The first step in getting good health care is talking to your doctor about your health history and the medicine or vitamins you are taking so he or she can advise you about getting the care you need, when you need it.

 Remember to talk with your doctor about these things at your next visit.